seannyD/DnD_Cymraeg/DND_SRD_CYM/Dosbarthau/Dewin_cy.md

 >  If you lose your spellbook, you can use the same procedure to transcribe the spells that you have prepared into a new spellbook.
 Filling out the remainder of your spellbook requires you to find new spells to do so, as normal.
 For this reason, many wizards keep backup spellbooks in a safe place.

->  ***Replacing the Book***.
-You can copy a spell from your own spellbook into another book-for example, if you want to make a backup copy of your spellbook.
-This is just like copying a new spell into your spellbook, but faster and easier, since you understand your own notation and already know how to cast the spell.
-You need spend only 1 hour and 10 gp for each level of the copied spell.
->
->  *If you lose your spellbook, you can use the same procedure to transcribe the spells that you have prepared into a new spellbook.
-Filling out the remainder of your spellbook requires you to find new spells to do so, as normal.
-For this reason, many wizards keep backup spellbooks in a safe place.

 ### Agwedd yr Hudlyfr

 Mae eich hudlyfr yn gasgliad unigryw o swynau, gyda'i cwaferau addurniadol a'i nodau ymyl ei hun.
 Gallai fod yn gyfrol ledr plaen, ymarferol a gawsoch yn anrheg gan eich meistr, yn lyfr ymyl gilt wedi'i rwymo'n fân y daethoch o hyd iddo mewn llyfrgell hynafol, neu hyd yn oed gasgliad rhydd o nodiadau wedi'u sgrwio gyda'i gilydd ar ôl i chi golli'ch hudlyfr blaenorol.